haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ### 2.2.4 Setting up a proxy for Node and NPM

 If you want to get in on the newest ~~fads~~ ~~trends~~ ~~bandwagons~~ technologies in the web development world, you'll need to use Node.JS, and its equally important partner, Node Package Manager (npm).

 Unfortunately, it uses a command line interface, and like everything else with command lines, the firewall hates it with a passion.
-Once again, let's set a proxy.
+Once again, let's set a **proxy**.
 Open up the command line, and type the following two commands:

 `npm config set proxy http://204.40.130.129:3128`